microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 ##### INavigationHandler.cs
 Interface that a game object can implement to react to navigation gestures.

+##### IPointerSpecificFocusable.cs
+Interface that a game object can implement to react to a specific pointer's focus enter/exit.

+##### ISourcePositionHandler.cs
+Interface that a game object can implement to react to a source's position changing.

+##### ISourceRotationHandler.cs
+Interface that a game object can implement to react to a source's rotation changing.

 ##### ISourceStateHandler.cs
 Interface that a game object can implement to react to source state changes, such as when an input source is detected or lost.

 ##### ISpeechHandler.cs
-Interface that a game object can implement to react to speech keywords.
+Interface that a game object can implement to react to a keyword being recognized.

 ##### IXboxControllerHandler.cs
 Interface that a game object can implement to react to Xbox Controller events.